Challenge: Identify bypassed hydrocarbons in a North Sea well shut in 6 years earlier because of high water cut and low pressure.

 An operator wanted to identify any bypassed hydrocarbons in a North Sea well that had been shut in because of high water cut and low pressure.
 The plan was to shut off the water-flushed producing zones and recomplete the new zones.

-The well was logged with the RST tool under shut-in conditions.
-Schlumberger Data & Consulting Services (DCS) conducted an integrated evaluation of the RST data.
-Formation sigma and related gas indicators were used to identify gas-bearing zones, and the C/O logs were used to characterize the oil- and water-bearing zones.
+The well was logged with the RSTPro tool under shut-in conditions.
+Schlumberger petrotechnical experts conducted an integrated evaluation of the data.
+Formation sigma and related gas indicators were used to identify gas-bearing zones, and the C/O data were used to characterize the oil- and water-bearing zones.
 The source of the water was confirmed, and new potential oil and gas reservoirs were identified.

 On the basis of the petrotechnical evaluation, the operator set a bridge plug to isolate the water-bearing zone and perforated three intervals using a 2 7/8-in PURE perforating system for clean perforations with deep penetrating PowerJet Omega shaped charges to perforate through any formation damage and create clean perforation tunnels.

 Post intervention, the three new intervals were producing 27.5-MMcf/d gas, 997-bbl/d oil, and only 1.7% water.

 Download: RST Saturation Evaluation Finds Bypassed Oil and Gas Zones (0.28 MB PDF)